Mostafaelgendyyy/BankNote_Authentication_Using_Decision_Tree/README.md

 # BankNote_Authentication_Using_Decision_Tree
-Whenever you go to the bank to deposit some cash, the cashier places banknotes in a machine that tells whether a banknote is genuine or counterfeit.
-The machine uses some classification techniques to do it.
+Whenever you go to the bank to deposit some cash money, the cashier places banknotes in a machine that tells whether a banknote is real or not.
+This is a classification problem where we are given some input data and we have to classify the input into one of the several predefined categories.
+Rule-based as well as statistical techniques are commonly used for solving classification problems.
+Machine learning algorithms fall in the category of statistical techniques.
+# Authenticating whether a banknote is real or not is one of the most common tasks in the banking industry.
+In this article, we explain the process of building a banknote authentication system using machine learning algorithms.
+After reading this article, you will be able to understand how classification systems are built using machine learning algorithms.

+# process of building a banknote authentication system
 1. Experiment with a fixed train_test split ratio:Use 25% of the samples for
 training and the rest for testing.